netspective-labs/sql-aide/pattern/content-aide/README.md

 # Content Aide

-This SQLite-based pattern provides tables and queries which collectively manage and storing metadata related to file system content, MIME types, devices, and file system content walk sessions.
+This SQLite-based pattern provides tables and queries which collectively manage and store content and metadata related to files, MIME types, devices, and file system content walk sessions.
 They include various fields for timestamps, user information, and JSON data for additional details and elaboration.

 - `mime_type`: Stores MIME type information, including a ULID primary key and various attributes like name, description, file extension, timestamps, and